-• When designing a form, ask yourself: "do we really need each bit of this information?"

-- By limiting the collection of personal and health information to only what you need, it is much easier to comply with the principles. - If collecting personal or health information about someone, collect it from that person directly to ensure accuracy and to obtain any permission for disclosure of the information - Do not ask for information that is not relevant. - Be mindful of whether you're asking for information that is sensitive, such as about a person's ethnicity or race, political opinions, religious or philosophical beliefs, trade union membership or sexual activities.
-Treat this information with extra care and seek advice before disclosing it. - Individuals providing their personal or health information to NSW Treasury have a right to know the full extent of how the information they provide will be used and disclosed, and to choose whether or not they wish to go ahead with providing information on that basis. - Think about whether you are collecting personal or health information from people living in the European Union (EU) with an intention of providing goods and services to them.
+- When designing a form, ask yourself: "do we really need each bit of this information?" - By limiting the collection of personal and health information to only what you need, it is much easier to comply with the principles. - If collecting personal or health information about someone, collect it from that person directly to ensure accuracy and to obtain any permission for disclosure of the information. - If you need to collect health and/or personal information from a third party, contact the Governance, Ethics, & Integrity Branch for more information.
+Any collection will follow the IPC's guidelines. - Do not ask for information that is not relevant. - Be mindful of whether you're asking for information that is safeguarded, such as about a person's ethnicity or race, political opinions, religious or philosophical beliefs, trade union membership or sexual activities.
+Treat this information with extra care and seek advice before disclosing it. - Individuals providing their personal or health information to NSW Treasury have a right to know the full extent of how the information they provide will be used, retained and disclosed, and to choose whether or not they wish to go ahead with providing information on that basis. - Think about whether you are collecting personal or health information from people living in the European Union (EU) with an intention of providing goods and services to them.
 If so, you might be subject to the EU's General Data Protection Regulation (GDPR), in which case you should make sure your collection meets the requirements of Articles 13-14 of the GPDR.
 This includes if you are collecting information about and tracking web-based behaviour, where that behaviour is coming from the EU.

-3.1.2 Storing personal and health information (IPP 5 and HPP 5)
+Storing personal and health information (IPP 5 and HPP 5)